 The chapter starts by digging into the simulation department and notes that this is where they handle hair, fur, clothes, etc, and how those elements move when the character moves and also in relation to how they move in the wind.
 The chapter then sways into some details around the directory of photography for lighting and layout as well as the editing process for the film.
 I always have a sweet spot for the lighting department (I’m partial to it since I’m a photographer), as I love the way light can set so much of the mood for a scene.
 Sure, everything plays a part, but ever since I saw Ratatouille and Wall-E, I’ve been hooked on that aspect of the Pixar process.

-The book finalized with a great Epilogue that adds additional insight into the teams and how they work within Pixar as well as Jenny Lerew's Acknowledgements.
-I think it's obvious from the writeup that, much like the other "art of" books, that we would highly recommend getting this book for anyone that loves, Brave, animation, or wants to learn more about animation.
-You can purchase The Art of Brave by clicking here.
+The book is finalized with a great Epilogue that adds additional insight into the teams and how they work within Pixar as well as Jenny Lerew’s Acknowledgements.
+I think it’s obvious from the writeup that, much like the other “art of” books, we would highly recommend getting this book for anyone that loves, Brave, animation, or wants to learn more about animation.